2023 Solar Incentives Guide for Middleburg, FL - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to solar panels installed on your primary or secondary residence in the United States.
-The solar panels have to have been installed after January 1, 2006 on a property you own for you to be eligible for the credit.
-Initially, the ITC applied to 30% of all system costs (panels, equipment, accessories and labor), although this amount has fluctuated slightly over the years between 26-30%.
+The ITC can be applied to a solar system installed on your primary or secondary residence in the United States.
+The solar panels have to have been installed after January 1, 2006, on a property you own for you to be eligible for the credit.
+Originally, the ITC covered 30% of all system costs (panels, equipment, accessories and labor), although the covered amount has fluctuated over time between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
 There is no cap on the claim amount.

 To find out exactly how much the ITC could save you, talk to your local Middleburg solar panel installer.

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now titled the Clean Energy Credit.
-For solar systems installed between January 1, 2022 and December 31, 2032, homeowners may be eligible for a credit for 30% of the total cost.
-This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+Homeowners are now eligible for a credit equal to 30% of the total solar system installation costs for projects that began after January 1, 2022, and will be finished by the end of 2032.
+The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
 The expansion also makes it easier to get credit for energy storage systems, starting in 2023.

 State & Local Solar Incentives